 Taking your kids shopping with you also gives them the opportunity to see and learn about a wider variety of foods than simply what comes home with you.

 Storing leftovers can be a chore, but not as tricky as trying to consume all the items before they go bad.
 Use these simple and effective steps to make sure your leftovers don’t get left behind.

 - Use transparent containers for your leftovers.
 This will help you easily take stock of all leftovers at home.

 - Plan your meals for the week ahead.
 Look at what you have at home and develop your menu to incorporate some of the leftovers.

-- Keep the oldest items in the front of cabinet or refrigerator selves.
+- Keep the oldest items in the front of the cabinet or refrigerator shelves.
 Otherwise, they tend to get pushed to the back where they are forgotten and eventually spoil.

 3. Re-purpose Your Food Items

-Every ingredient in your pantry can be utilised as part of a dish.
+Every ingredient in your pantry can be utilised as a part of a dish.